top of page

 One manner of reducing medical costs is to deny treatment during the final days of a patient's life.
 On average, nearly 70% of a person’s lifetime medical expenses occur during the last two days of their life.
 Providing medical treatment to patients who are about to die within a day or two is a rather unjustifiable medical expense that should be avoided if possible.

-The situation may be improved if physicians were to follow a procedure that determines the survival status of a given patient before administering treatment.
+The situation may be improved upon if physicians were to follow a standardized procedure that determines the survival status of a given patient before administering treatment.
 If the survival prospects are low, then care will only be administered to ease the patient’s suffering rather than treat the medical condition itself.

 Even though denying adequate care for life-threatening conditions may become unpopular and difficult for physicians to follow, the new policy has the potential of reducing medical costs by a fairly large amount (e.g., 50% or greater), which is significant just by itself.